-You’d be hard-pressed finding a working mama who puts family above everything else more than Jessica Abelsohn does.
-Literally raised by her ‘village’, Jessica learned early on the value of finding your community and of loving them back.
-So when this mama of one lost her own beautiful mother to pancreatic cancer in 2014, Jessica co-founded #PurpleOurWorld to raise awareness and make sure no other family felt as alone in their experience of the disease as she once did.
+You’d be hard-pressed finding a working parent who puts family above everything else more than Jessica Abelsohn.
+Literally raised by her ‘village’, Jessica learned early on the value of finding your community and loving them back.
+So when this mum-of-one lost her own beautiful mother to pancreatic cancer in 2014, Jessica co-founded #PurpleOurWorld to raise awareness and make sure no other family felt as alone in their experience of the disease as she once did.

-Jessica performs the balancing act between motherhood, a writing career and running the #PurpleOurWorld collaboration with amazing integrity, diligence and grace.
+Jessica performs the balancing act between motherhood, career and running the #PurpleOurWorld collaboration with amazing integrity, diligence and grace.
 We are thrilled to get a glimpse into her inspirational world.

 Can you tell us about your career journey so far?

 I studied media and communications at university and then continued with a postgraduate law degree.
 I never wanted to be a lawyer though, so when I finished university I started looking at jobs in policy, writing and journalism.

 I started my career at content marketing and custom publishing agency, Mahlab, as a junior writer.
 Over the three years I was there, I worked my way up to editor.
 I edited a couple of magazines, wrote across several client portfolios, and produced and edited corporate videos.
 It was a very varied role.